How to prevent and reduce customer churn

-Reduce churn with better churn management practices.
+Reduce customer churn with better churn management practices.

 Churn risk is simply a fact of doing business.
 It’s impossible to retain every single customer, no matter how well you’re running the show.
 Even if you’re doing things exactly as you should, preventing customer churn entirely is near impossible, especially because external factors often play a part.